 The Courage Museum: An Immersive Learning Center to Prevent Violence

-With a core focus on middle and high school students, their parents, teachers and mentors, the Courage Museum is a place to nurture empathy and action.
+The Courage Museum is a place to nurture empathy, action and moral courage.
 Visitors will engage with interactive installations teaching skills for developing healthy relationships, as well as for taking individual and collective action to prevent violence and promote resilience and healing.

 Change of this magnitude takes courage — as well as a roadmap.